 How to start composting.
 Simply pile a mix of kitchen, household and garden waste in a heap, and if you are not using a composter with a lid, cover with sacking or old matting to warm it up and to keep the heat in.
 Try to form a fair size heap, the bigger the pile the more heat it will generate and it's the heat that starts the composting process.

-Check your heap or compost bin now and then, if the mix of waste looks slimy add more from the dry (brown list), if the heap is hard and lumpy add more from the wet (green) list.
+Check your heap or compost bin now and then, if the mix of waste looks slimy add more from the dry (Brown waste) list, if the heap is hard and lumpy add more from the wet (Green waste) list.

 The compost will start to heat up in a few days, this means your home made compost factory is working and you can start adding Brown and Green stuff.

 After a couple of weeks turn the pile inside out, this allows oxygen in and speeds up the composting process or if you aren't feeling that energetic and can wait longer for the crumbly stuff, leave nature to get on with it.